Stack and Visual Studio Code¶

 ghcup install ghc 9.0.2 must have been used to

 install GHC 9.0.2.
 That may be a minor inconvenience for some people, as one the

 primary benefits of Stack over other Haskell build tools has been that Stack

 automatically ensures that the necessary version of GHC is available.

-Another partial workaround is to install GHCup so that it is 'empty' except for the current version of HLS, allow the VS Code extension to use GHCup to manage HLS requirements only, and to ignore any messages (if any) from the extension on start-up that installation of GHC, Cabal (the tool) and/or Stack are also necessary (they are not, if only Stack is being used).
+If GHCup does not configure Stack, another partial workaround is to install GHCup so that it is 'empty' except for the current version of HLS, allow the VS Code extension to use GHCup to manage HLS requirements only, and to ignore any messages (if any) from the extension on start-up that installation of GHC, Cabal (the tool) and/or Stack are also necessary (they are not, if only Stack is being used).